Dated December 2025

 • provide general statistics regarding use of our website.

-We only retain personal data for so long as it is necessary in accordance with the time frames stipulated in the laws that impact us, such as privacy, AML/CTF and tax laws.
+We only retain personal data for so long as it is necessary in accordance with the time frames stipulated in the laws that impact us, such as privacy, anti-money laundering and counter-terrorism and tax laws.
 For example, we may require your personal information to be collected and verified under the Anti-Money Laundering & Counter-Terrorism Financing Act 2006 (Cth).

 Is the information disclosed to third parties?